Cowboy Casanova: Background

 An unfinished version of the song leaked online on September 2, 2009 after receiving airplay from KMPS-FM in Seattle.
 The label then rush-released the official version to Underwood's YouTube channel on September 3, 2009.
 It was officially made available for download on September 14, 2009.

 Composition

 "Cowboy Casanova" is a moderately paced country song.
-It incorporates elements of rock-inspired guitar riffs and background gang vocals in the introduction and verses, and also the violin and banjo-esque qualities which travel into the refrain.
+It incorporates elements of rock-inspired guitar riffs and background gang vocals in the introduction and verses, and also the violin (played as a fiddle) and banjo-esque qualities which travel into the refrain.
 The song is composed in D minor, set in common time with a tempo of 120 beats per minute.
 Underwood's vocals span from A3 to D5.

 Critical reception

 The song has been met with generally favorable reviews.
 Billboard reviewed the song favorably, stating that it "gives [Underwood] the chance to display the sassy side of her musical persona, which made previous hit "Before He Cheats" such an impact record.
 Blessed with a versatile set of pipes that make the best of any tune, Underwood shines on this steamy upbeat number".
 Matt Bjorke of Roughstock also gave a favorable review, saying, "Although the song borrows familiar melodic themes, the production is sparkling; Carrie sings the verses with rapid-fire precision and the hook is just infectious.
 This may very well be my favorite Carrie Underwood single yet."
 Kevin Coyne of Country Universe said that on “Cowboy Casanova”, Underwood makes a strong attempt but doesn't quite pull it off.
 We’re left with just a decent single that doesn't feel quite country enough or quite pop enough to make it a keeper, therefore giving her a grade of B−.